Iranotherium

-Iranotherium ("Beast of Iran") was a genus of large elasmotheriine rhinoceros, comparable in size to a modern white rhino.
+Iranotherium ("Beast of Iran") is an extinct genus of large elasmotheriine rhinocerotids, comparable in size to a modern white rhino.
 It is known from the Late Miocene (Tortonian) of Maragha, Iran and the middle part of the Liushu formation of northwestern China.
 It was a precursor to the related Sinotherium and may have been ultimately outcompeted by its descendant.

 This species is most well known for showing unique sexual dimorphism among rhinos.

 Description

 Iranotherium is only known from cranial material, and rare postcranial elements.

 Skull and Horn

 The skull is long and dorsally concave, with a length of 775 mm.
 The parietal crests are broad, the nasal bone is long and wide, with a shallow U-shaped nasal notch, the orbit is prominent and has a high position close to the skull roof, the first half of the zygomatic arch is narrow.
 The skulls also show distinct sexual dimorphism: The base from which the horn grows is large and strong in the male, while it is small and weak in the female, and there is strong and rough rugosities present on the back half part of the zygomatic arch of the male.
 The back half of the zygoma is also uplifted and higher than the skull roof.